Estimated dispatch within 24 working hours.

 Pink, rectangular scored tablet, engraved on one side with the Boehringer Ingelheim logo and the letters “PRD”.
 The tablets can be divided into equal halves.
 Each tablet contains 1.0 mg pergolide (as pergolide mesylate 1.31 mg).

-Symptomatic treatment of clinical signs associated with Pituitary Pars Intermedia Dysfunction, PPID (Equine Cushing’s Disease).
+Symptomatic treatment of clinical signs associated with Pituitary Pars Intermedia Dysfunction (PPID) (Equine Cushing’s Disease) in horses not intended for human consumption.

 The product should be administered orally, once daily.
 To facilitate administration, the required daily dose should be placed in a small amount of water and/or mixed with molasses or other sweetener and agitated until dissolved.
 In this case, the dissolved tablets should be administered with a syringe.
 The whole amount should be administered immediately.
 Tablets should not be crushed.

-The starting dose is 2 µg pergolide/kg body weight.
-Studies from the published literature cite the most common, average dose as 2 µg pergolide/kg with a range from 0.6 – 10 µg pergolide/kg (0.25 mg – 5 mg total daily dose per horse).
+The starting dose is 2 µg pergolide/kg (dose range: 1.3 to 2.4 µg/kg) body weight.
+Studies from the published literature cite the most common, average dose as 2 µg pergolide/kg with a range from 0.6 to 10 µg pergolide/kg (0.25 mg to 5 mg total daily dose per horse).
 The starting dose (2 µg pergolide/kg) should then be titrated according to the individual response as determined by monitoring (see below).
 Starting doses are recommended as follows:

 Life long treatment is anticipated for this disease.
 Most horses respond to therapy and are stabilised at an average dose of 2 µg pergolide/kg body weight.
 Clinical improvement with pergolide is expected within 6 to 12 weeks.
 Horses may respond clinically at lower or varying doses; it is therefore recommended to titrate to the lowest effective dose per individual based on response to therapy, whether it is effectiveness or signs of intolerance.
 Some horses may require doses as high as 10 µg pergolide/kg body weight per day.
 In these rare situations, appropriate additional monitoring is advised.

-Do not use in horses with hypersensitivity to pergolide mesylate or other ergot derivatives.
+Do not use in horses with known hypersensitivity to pergolide mesylate or other ergot derivatives or to any of the excipients.

 Do not use in horses less than 2 years of age.

-Pregnancy: use only according to the benefit/ risk assessment by the responsible veterinarian.
-The safety has not been demonstrated in pregnant mares.
+Pregnancy: Use only according to the benefit/ risk assessment by the responsible veterinarian.
+The safety of this product has not been demonstrated in pregnant mares.
 Laboratory studies in mice and rabbits have not produced any evidence of teratogenic effects.
 Reduced fertility was seen in mice at a dose of 5.6 mg/kg body weight per day.

 Not authorised for use in horses intended for human consumption.
 The horse must have been declared as not intended for human consumption under national horse passport legislation.
 Not authorised for use in mares producing milk for human consumption.

-Available pharmacokinetic information in the horse is limited to two small studies using oral doses of doses of 2 µg/kg and 10 µg/kg.
-These studies demonstrated that pergolide is rapidly absorbed with a short time to peak concentration.
+Pharmacokinetic information in the horse is available for oral doses of 2 µg pergolide/kg body weight and 10 µg pergolide/kg body weight.
+It has been demonstrated that Pergolide is rapidly absorbed with a short time to peak concentration.

-In a second study using a more sensitive analytical assay, plasma concentrations following the use dose of 2 µg/kg were very low and variable with peak concentrations ranging from 138 to 551 pg/ml.
-The peak concentrations occurred at 1.25 +/- 0.5 hr (Tmax).
-Plasma concentrations from most horses were quantifiable for only 6 hours post dose.
+In a more sensitive analytical assay, plasma concentrations following the dose of 2 µg pergolide/kg were very low and variable with peak concentrations ranging from 138 to 551 pg/ml.
+The peak concentrations occurred at 1.25 +/- 0.5 hours (Tmax).
+Plasma concentrations in most horses were quantifiable for only 6 hours post dose.
 However, one horse had quantifiable concentrations through 24 hours.
 Terminal half-lives were not calculated as there was incomplete elucidation of the plasma concentration-time curve for most horses.
 Pergolide mesylate is approximately 90 % associated with plasma proteins in humans and laboratory animals.

 Under almost all products on our website is an Estimated dispatch time, check this for a delivery prediction specific to the item you are looking to purchase.
 These badges are updated live based on the stock levels we have and also those of our suppliers - so are usually very accurate, but cannot be guaranteed.
 In more general terms, we aim to dispatch all orders within 1 working day of receiving payment (and a prescription if required).
 If we cannot do so within 3 working days we will contact you by email.